SimHacker/lloooomm/03-Resources/cloud/gcs-dryrun-01-copy.md

 > **Document-as-Program Cloud Analysis**
 > A LLOOOOMM document that evolved from manual exploration to automated resource management through structured analysis and AI collaboration.

-**Created by**: Don Hopkins, Leela AI, Ground Up Software
+**Created by**: Cloud Infrastructure Team
-**Inspired by**: Will Wright, Marvin Minsky, Seymour Papert, Alan Kay, Ben Shneiderman
+**Inspired by**: Systematic optimization methodologies and iterative improvement practices

-*This work builds upon the foundational ideas of constructionist learning, emergent simulation systems, and the power of computational thinking to model and understand human behavior through playful, interactive experiences.*
+*This work demonstrates how manual exploration can evolve into systematic optimization procedures through documented learning and automation.*

 ## 🚀 **TL;DR - Cloud Resource Analysis Results** {#tldr}